Careers360 Logo

 Is NEET 2026 Chapter-Wise Weightage Based on Previous Year Trends?

 Yes.
-The NEET 2026 chapter-wise weightage analysis is based on question distribution patterns observed in the last five years of NEET UG examinations.
+The NEET 2026 chapter-wise weightage analysis is based on question distribution patterns observed in the last five years of the NEET UG exam.
 While the exact number of questions may slightly vary each year, certain chapters consistently carry higher weightage.

 For example, chapters like Current Electricity in Physics, Coordination Compounds in Chemistry, and Molecular Basis of Inheritance in Biology have repeatedly contributed a significant number of questions.
-Understanding these patterns helps aspirants prepare strategically without ignoring conceptual clarity.
+Understanding these patterns of high weightage NEET chapters helps aspirants prepare strategically without ignoring conceptual clarity.

 NEET College Predictor